eyalarkin/sportsmodel/README.md

 # Sports Betting Model

-This is a model that, given two schools, will predict something for their matchup
+This is a model that, given two schools, will predict an outcome of their matchip